-In our article, we define each size, explain the differences between a king and California king, and include the pros and cons of both sizes to help you determine which mattress size is right for you.
+In our article, we discuss the differences between a king and California king, and include the pros and cons of both sizes to help you determine which mattress size is right for you.

 A king size mattress measures 76 inches by 80 inches —the equivalent of two twin beds placed next to each other.
 A king-size bed (otherwise known as an Eastern king) is designed to accommodate two sleepers but has room for children who like to snuggle with their parents at night.